abenson/classified/report.typ

   )
 }

-// Draw CUI and DCA Blocks (sorry, OCAs)
+// Draw CUI and DCA/OCA Blocks
 #let drawClassificationBlocks(
   // Fields for DCA Block
   // Required fields:
   //   - by: Person who conducted marking review
   // Optional Fields:
-  //   - source: Name of SCG used; if multiple, leave blank and
+  //   - source: (Derivative classification) Name of SCG used; if multiple, leave blank and
   //     include at the end of the document.
+  //      OR
+  //   - reason: (Original classification) From 1.4, E.O.
+13526
   //   - downgradeto: If the document will be downgraded, what class?
   //   - downgradeon: The date downgrade on which the downgrade can happen
-  //   - until: Document will be declassified on this date, i.e. $date+25y, $date+75y
+  //   - until: Document will be declassified on this date or condition classified,
-  classified,
   // Fields for CUI Block
   // Required Fields: